-Article 26 A person who intends to withdraw from the Tohoku University Graduate Schools shall apply for permission for such withdrawal with the reason therefor.

-Article 27 A person falling under any of the following items shall be expelled:

-- (i) A person who is found unlikely to achieve graduation due to sickness or other accident. - (ii) A person who has failed to complete his/her course or acquire the necessary number of credits after the applicable maximum duration of enrollment prescribed in Article 4 (3), Article 4-2 (2), Article 5 (2), Article 5-2 (3), or Article 5-3 (2) or (3) has elapsed. - (iii) A person for whom an admission fee waiver or deferment was not permitted, for whom a half amount admission fee waiver or admission fee deferment was permitted, or for whom the permission for an admission fee waiver or deferment was revoked, and thereafter who has not paid the admission fee that the person is supposed to pay by the prescribed due date. - (iv) A person who failed to pay his/her tuition, and has still failed to pay it even after having received a demand; or - (v) A person who is not able to study even after the period of leave of absence prescribed in Article 22 (3) has passed.
+- Article 26 A person who intends to withdraw from the Tohoku University Graduate Schools shall apply for permission for such withdrawal with the reason therefor. - Article 27 A person falling under any of the following items shall be expelled: - (i) A person who is found unlikely to achieve graduation due to sickness or other accident. - (ii) A person who has failed to complete his/her course or acquire the necessary number of credits after the applicable maximum duration of enrollment prescribed in Article 4 (3), Article 4-2 (2), Article 5 (2), Article 5-2 (3), or Article 5-3 (2) or (3) has elapsed. - (iii) Those who have not been granted admission fee exemption or deferment of collection; those who have been granted exemption or deferral of collection of two-thirds, half, or one-third of the amount; or those who have had their permission for exemption or deferment of collection revoked.
+Those who do not pay the admission fee by the specified date. - (iv) A person who failed to pay his/her tuition, and has still failed to pay it even after having received a demand; or - (v) A person who is not able to study even after the period of leave of absence prescribed in Article 22 (3) has passed.